xubinzheng/ImageAdjuster_and_Puzzle/README.md

 3.Add a slider to the user interface to control the size of the bBrightness of image from -100 to 100.

-The puzzle: click the block and have fun
+The puzzle: click the block and have fun.